darknightush/Tushar_Bedse/README.md

 **Talking about Personal Stuffs:**
 - Currently working as Junior Data scientist 👨‍💻 in Kanini Software!
-- 🗞️ Completed Engineering and PG diploma in Machine Learning 🤖 and worked as a Techanical Support Engineer.
+- 🗞️ Completed Engineering and PG diploma in Machine Learning 🤖 and worked as a Technical Support Engineer.
-- ⏳ I am constantly learning and keep myself updated with the latest technologies in AI.
+- ⏳ I am constantly learning and keeping myself updated with the latest technologies in AI.
-- 🤔 My interests are in Data Science, AI.
+- 🤔 My interests are in Data Science and AI.
 - 💬 Ask me about anything, I am happy to help.
 - 📫 Please email via tusharbedse25@gmail.com to reach me
 - ♟️I love to play chess and 🏏 cricket and like to ⛰️ trekking.